 Acting before a gun owner jeopardizes their right to bear arms – or loses that right altogether – goes hand-in-hand with an individual’s Second Amendment rights.

-Because CARR orders allow for action when it is needed most, it positions strong Second Amendment states as leaders in promoting public safety while protecting the right to bear arms.
+Because temporary transfer allows for action when it is needed most, it positions strong Second Amendment states as leaders in promoting public safety while protecting the right to bear arms.